airbnb/synapse/README.md

 The `default_servers` list is used only when service discovery returns no servers.
 In that case, the service proxy will be created with the servers listed here.
 If you do not list any default servers, no proxy will be created.

+#### The `haproxy` Section ####

+This section is it's own hash, which should contain the following keys:

+* `port`: the port (on localhost) where HAProxy will listen for connections to the service.
+* `server_port_override`: the port that discovered servers listen on; you should specify this if your discovery mechanism only discovers names or addresses (like the DNS watcher).
+If the discovery method discovers a port along with hostnames (like the zookeeper watcher) this option may be left out, but will be used in preference if given.
+* `server_options`: the haproxy options for each `server` line of the service in HAProxy config; it may be left out.
+* `listen`: additional lines passed to the HAProxy config in the `listen` stanza of this service

 ### Configuring HAProxy ###